MPPI-Generic: A CUDA Library for Stochastic Trajectory Optimization: Performance Implementation

-Now, we could have also run the Cost Function inside the previous kernel but we instead separate it out into its own kernel.
+Next, we look to the Cost Function ran inside its own kernel.
 The reason for that is that while the Dynamics must be sequential over time, the cost function does not need to be.
-To achieve this, we move the sample index up to the grid level and use the block's $x$ axes for time instead.
+To achieve parallelization across time, we move the sample index up to the grid level and use the block's $x$ axes for time instead.
 The Cost kernel gets the control and output corresponding to the current time in its \lstinline{computeRunningCost()} or \lstinline{terminalCost()} methods, adds the cost up across time for each sample, and saves out the resulting overall cost for each sample.
-A problem that might arise with this implementation is that we might become limited in the number of timesteps we could optimize over due there being a limit of $1024$ threads in a single thread block.
-In order to address this, we calculate the max number of iterations over the thread $x$ dimension required to achieve the desired number of timesteps and conduct a \lstinline{for} loop over that iteration count.
-So for example, if we had $500$ as the desired number of timesteps and block $x$ size of $128$, we would do four iterations in our \lstinline{for} loop to get the total horizon cost.
-These choices brings the time to do the cost calculation to much closer to that of a single timestep instead of having to wait for sequential iterations of the cost if it was paired with the Dynamics kernel.
+A problem that arises is the limited number of timesteps we could optimize over due to the limit of $1024$ threads in a single thread block; we address this by reusing threads to each compute multiple timesteps until we reach the desired time horizon.
+These choices brings the time to calculate the cost much closer to that of a single timestep instead of having to wait for sequential iterations of the cost if it was paired with the Dynamics kernel.